 Double opt-ins perfectly meet those criteria.
 If you have evidence that a customer entered their details into a sign-up form, then clicked a link in their inbox, it’s hard for anyone to dispute that you had their consent.

 Should there ever be any doubts about your compliance with GDPR, you need to be able to prove that the customer gave their consent.
-When Homeflow sends emails on your behalf – for example in response to a form completion on your website – we’ll record when and how consent was given.

 As many of your customers are likely to know about GDPR, a double opt-in process will show them that you respect their right to privacy and are committed to following all of the right regulations.